 At the Airport

-Once you’ve made it through customs and picked up your luggage you’ll have the option to rent cell phones.
+Once you have made it through customs and picked up your luggage you will have the option to rent cell phones.
 There are many options to choose from.
 The two largest cell phone providers in Japan are SoftBank and AU.
 I have been told that SoftBank has the best coverage and SoftBank does offers many rental options to stay connected.

-Once you’ve got a cellphone (or a SIM card for your US Phone) make sure you download these helpful applications:
+Once you have a cellphone (or a SIM card for your US Phone) make sure you download these helpful applications:

 - Google Translate - I use this everyday.
 You can take pictures of writing and it will translate.
 It translates voice too and is super helpful.